evogelsa/dcs-real-weather/README.md

   * `wind`
     * `minimum`: integer
       * This is the minimum wind speed in meters per second that Real Weather will apply to your mission.
-You can set this to -1 to disable minimum wind speeds.
+This value must be at least 0.
     * `maximum`: integer
       * This is the maximum wind speed in meters per second that Real Weather will apply to your mission.
-You can set this to -1 to disable maximum wind speeds.
+This value must be at most 50.
     * `stability`: float
       * This is the atmospheric stability number used in the wind profile power law.
 This is used when calculating wind speeds at altitudes other than